Shoukhin1803078/reneta_ai_task/DESIGN.md

 Initially, I tried using the LLM itself as a confidence gate by asking the model a yes/no , whether the context contained enough information to answer the question.
 But the local 3B model sometimes refused questions even when the correct chunk had a strong retrieval score.
 So I decided to use the retrieval score instead.

+### 2. Retrieval-limited context
-**2. Retrieval-limited context.** The LLM prompt contains only the top-k reranked chunks from the vector database.
+The LLM prompt contains only the top-k reranked chunks from the vector database.
 There's no general-knowledge injection, and the prompt tells the model to use only the provided context.